Nomes77/YT-Nonstop/README.md

 # YT-Nonstop

 Autoclicker for Youtube's latest "feature" - Video paused.
 Continue watching?</br>
-Further keeps YouTube running and auto-skip to the next video on the list 🔥
+Furthermore it keeps YouTube running and auto-skip to the next video on the list 🔥

 <p align="center">
 <a href="https://addons.mozilla.org/en-US/firefox/addon/yt-nonstop/"><img src="https://user-images.githubusercontent.com/585534/107280546-7b9b2a00-6a26-11eb-8f9f-f95932f4bfec.png" alt="Get YT-Nonstop for Firefox"></a>